ustwo/bdd-crossplatform-apps/docs/overview.md

 Most client side applications are driven by data, typically coming from several sources.
 What happens on the client is mostly dictated by the data the server feeds it.

-So if we are going to thoroughly test how client side applications behave, particularly in non-ideal scenarios, then we need full control of what data that the server is giving them.
+So if we are going to thoroughly test how client side applications behave, particularly in non-ideal scenarios, then we need full control of what data the server is giving them.

 Other ways of achieving a similar outcome are using services like [Apiary](http://apiary.io/), staging servers or local development servers.
 We think a mock server that is a drop-in replacement for the real API offers advantages over those methods: simpler, lightweight, more flexible.

 For example, imagine that we need to test how our application behaves when the server returns a 500 error for an API call.
 Forcing this on an instance of the real server, even if it's running locally, is not straightforward.
-Sometimes fronted teams don't even have the possibly of locally running the backend (complicated dev environments, belongs to a 3rd party, software licenses).
+Sometimes fronted teams don't even have the possibility of locally running the backend (complicated dev environments, belongs to a 3rd party, software licenses).

 This is where a local mock backend excels.
 It's very easy from a Cucumber step definition to force the mock backend to return a 500 error for a given API call, then assert in another step that the application is handling the error as expected (displaying an appropriate error message, for example).